- 1 cup whole wheat flour

 - In a large bowl, combine the flours, sugar, baking powder and salt.
 Combine the egg, milk, bananas and vanilla; stir into dry ingredients just until moistened.

 Pour batter by 1/4 cupfuls onto a hot griddle coated with cooking spray; sprinkle with blueberries.
 Turn when bubbles form on top; cook until second side is golden brown.
-Serve with syrup if desired.
+Serve with syrup and sliced bananas if desired.

 Reviews for Banana Blueberry Pancakes

 "These were so yummy!
 I used whole wheat graham flour which gave them a really great textural contrast.
 And I used a few chocolate chips in place of the blueberries.
 Just a drizzle of syrup is all you need because of the sweet bananas.
 My 4 yr old loved them too.:)"

 "Absolutely delicious!
 Moist, sweet enough to go without syrup.
 Served with a tablespoon of peanut butter and got rave reviews!"

 "Didn't use the all purpose flour, just stuck with wholewheat and went for 2 bananas instead of 3 and they turned out delicious.
 Super fluffy and nice and easy to make!"